ckeditor/ckeditor5/docs/framework/architecture/ui-components.md

 {@snippet framework/ui/ui-input}

-The CKEditor&nbsp;5 UI library contains a few input elements.
-Usually, they are used in dropdowns and balloon panels, but you can also use them in a main toolbar.
+The CKEditor&nbsp;5 UI library contains some input elements.
+Usually, they are used in dropdowns and balloon panels, but you can also use them in the main toolbar.

 To create them, use the {@link module:ui/labeledfield/labeledfieldview~LabeledFieldView `LabeledFieldView`} class, which takes two parameters:

-* an instance of the {@link module:ui/labeledfield/labeledfieldview~LabeledFieldView#locale `locale`} class,
+* An instance of the {@link module:ui/labeledfield/labeledfieldview~LabeledFieldView#locale `locale`} class.
-* a helper function, depending on the type of field you want to create.
+* A helper function, depending on the type of field you want to create.

 ### Text